In This Article

 When you think of plants that create a lush, tropical vibe, which ones come to mind?
 Most likely, trailing pothos, glossy rubber trees, and the most recognizable tropical of them all: the parlor palm (Chamaedorea elegans), part of the Chamaedorea family.

-With vivid green coloring and elegant, feathery leaves, this slow-growing dwarf palm only reaches heights of three or four feet indoors at maturity, making it a manageable large-sized houseplant.
+With vivid green coloring and elegant, feathery leaves, this slow-growing dwarf palm ranges from two to six feet tall in an indoor environment, making it a manageable large-sized houseplant.
 Parlor palms can also adjust well to low light, which offers even more flexibility when considering where to display one in your home.

 - Botanical Name: Chamaedorea elegans